Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Generalized flag varieties

 \subsection{Reflections}

 The Weyl group can be identified with the group generated by the reflections in the simple roots of the Lie algebra.
-We record the following proposition following directly from the properties of root systems (cf. \cite[proposition in section~1.2]{Hump}).
+We record the following proposition, which is a direct consequence of the properties of root systems (cf. \cite[Proposition in Section~1.2]{Hump}).

 \begin{pro} Let $\alpha$ and $\beta$ be roots and $s_\alpha,s_\beta$ the corresponding reflections.
 Let $w\in W$ be a Weyl group element.
 Then

 \end{pro}